 - Darling Harbour wharf is no longer operational.
 The Parramatta Rivercat stops at Barangaroo wharf instead, which is about 100m from the old wharf.

 This is the beginning/ end of the river for the Parramatta Rivercat.
 From 9am daily, it departs every hour at 38 minutes past and returns at 33 minutes past.
 The trip to Barangaroo takes about 75mins.
-NOTE: sometimes at low tide, buses replace the ferry between Parramatta and Rydalmere wharf.
+NOTE: buses are replacing the ferry between Parramatta and Rydalmere wharf during the upgrade.

 - Parramatta River Foreshore Reserve: Here you can literally take a walk through the history of Parramatta, via the pavement art, and enjoy the beauty of the river.
 It is a tranquil spot to sit, there is the Barry Wilde Bridge water fountain (one of only three in the world) and an adventure playground for kids.